 Instructions are provided in the following pages.
 If you have particular access requirements (eg. easy read documents), would like to submit your proposal in another way, or have any queries about the process, please get in touch with our team who will be happy to discuss this.

-If you have access requirements that mean you need assistance when applying for funds, you may be able to find support through the BFI Access Support Scheme.
+If you have access requirements that mean you need assistance with composing and submitting a proposal, you may be able to find support through the BFI Access Support Scheme.
 Find out more.